vigji/bubbola/README.md

 - The pipeline will not create releases if binary tests fail
 - Check the build logs in GitHub Actions
 - Fix issues and create a new patch release

+**Missing binaries in release?**
+- Use the verification script to check release status
+- Ensure all build jobs completed successfully
+- Check that the release workflow ran (separate from build workflow)

 **Version conflicts?**
 - Never manually edit version numbers in files